anisimov-vs/LabWork1/docs/report.md

 ## 4. Discussion
 - **Speedup:** Roughly 2× from 1→2 threads, ~3.1× at 4 threads, ~3.8× at 8 threads.
-- **Diminishing Returns:** Overheads and memory contention limit scalability beyond 8 threads; slight slowdown at 16 threads likely due to hyperthreading overhead.
+- **Diminishing Returns:** Overheads and memory contention limit scalability beyond 8 threads.
 - **Amdahl's Law:** The filter portion is highly parallelizable, but I/O and thread startup contribute to serial costs.

 ## 5. Conclusion